-HUNT Harry Kingswell.
+HOWARD, Frank M. 1440.
+Private.
+Discharged 6/08/1916.HUNT, Harry Kingswell.
 1148.
-Private, born in the UK and KIA 23/05/1915 aged 32 at the Battle of Festubert.
-Son of Mr. and Mrs. G. H. Hunt, of 3, Bramley Hill, South Croydon; husband of Rhoda L. Hunt, of 4, Bedford Park, West Croydon.
+Private.
+Born in the UK and KIA 23/05/1915 aged 32 at the Battle of Festubert.
+Son of Mr. and Mrs. G. H. Hunt of 3 Bramley Hill, South Croydon; husband of Rhoda L. Hunt of 4 Bedford Park, West Croydon.
 Commemorated on Le Touret Memorial, France.

 HUNT, Phillip, Walter.
 1559.
 Private.
 Commissioned Second Lieutenant 9th Middlesex Regiment 1/10/1915.
 Lieutenant 19th Rifle Brigade.

 HUNT, Stanley Brookes.
 Private.
 1898-1955.
 Injured and went to Ireland to recover and noted that he was only one to come out of a hospital ward alive.
 Silver spoon engraved "Marksman Trooper S B Hunt 2KEH 1918" held by family.
 Information courtesy of the Wartime Memories Project.

 HUNT, Walter Robert.
 Captain and Quarter Master, Major and Quarter Master